Questions About MPCSD's Reopening Scenarios

 - Local health orders return to Shelter-In-Place necessitating the closing of schools

-- A COVID-19 positive case at one or more of MPCSD’s sites necessitates the temporary closing of one or more campus for cleaning.
-This will be assessed in collaboration with the San Mateo County Health Department and may affect one or all of MPCSD’s campuses.
+- COVID-19 positive cases at one or more of MPCSD’s sites reach 5%, necessitating the temporary closing of that campus; or 25% of MPCSD campuses are closed due to COVID cases, necessitating the closing of the whole district.
+This will be assessed in collaboration with the San Mateo County Health Department according to the PRF.

 Q: Who will serve students in a Full-Time Distance Learning model?